bramley/phplist-plugin-statistics/README.md

 ## Version history ##

     version     Description
-    2.1.20+20180829 On several tabs, link to user page instead of userhistory 2.1.19+20180810 Added configuration setting to display campaign subject or title 2.1.18+20180512 Correct clicked total on Domain tab
+    2.1.21+20180916 On the Lists tab highlight the currently selected list 2.1.20+20180829 On several tabs, link to user page instead of userhistory 2.1.19+20180810 Added configuration setting to display campaign subject or title 2.1.18+20180512 Correct clicked total on Domain tab